LarsStegeman/Secure-Data-Management/README.md

 $ npm run server
 ```

+### Server REST API

+When running the server, you can reach it at localhost:8080

+The current working routes are:
+- localhost:8080/hospital/ - Returns all the hospitals IDs
+- localhost:8080/hospital/:id - Returns the data from the hospital with hospitalID = id
+- localhost:8080/patient/ - Returns all the patients IDs
+- localhost:8080/patient/:id - Returns the data from the patient with patientID = id

+### Troubleshooting

 If versions mismatch when using nw use this:
 http://docs.nwjs.io/en/latest/For%20Users/Advanced/Use%20Native%20Node%20Modules/

 For more troubleshooting check the Drive

-TODO:
+ ### TODO
 - All connection parameters should be in configuration folders (database, server, client).
 Client:
 	- Make it look better.